 Shallow, coastal waters and near the ice edge; sometimes in rivers

 Suborder Odontoceti (toothed whales), Family Monodontidae (white whales)

-Conservation scientists consider the narwhal to be near threatened with extinction.
-Climate change is causing rapid changes to the Arctic ecosystem that affect narwhal habitat, and chemical pollution in the Arctic is particularly bad, risking the health of large predators like narwhals.
-These whales are hunted, legally, by the indigenous peoples of Greenland and northern Canada, but this ongoing hunt is not generally thought to threaten the species.
-Climate change is likely a more significant threat to narwhal populations, though further research is necessary before accurate predictions can be made.
+Conservation scientists consider the beluga to be near threatened with extinction.
+Climate change is causing rapid changes to the Arctic ecosystem that affect beluga habitat, and chemical pollution in the Arctic is particularly bad, risking the health of large predators like this species.
+These whales are hunted, legally, by indigenous peoples all around the Arctic, but this ongoing hunt is not generally thought to threaten the species.
+Climate change and pollution are likely more significant threats to beluga populations, though further research is necessary before accurate predictions can be made.

 Oceana joined forces with Sailors for the Sea, an ocean conservation organization dedicated to educating and engaging the world’s boating community.
 Sailors for the Sea developed the KELP (Kids Environmental Lesson Plans) program to create the next generation of ocean stewards.
 Click here or below to download hands-on marine science activities for kids.